 Bras: Necessity or Nuisance?
 Two Thirds of Women Think Their Bra Is Uncomfortable

-Raise your hand if this sounds like you: you try on various bra styles and sizes, trying to find the perfect cup size and band fit.
+Raise your hand if this sounds like you: you use a bra size calculator, try on various bra styles and sizes, trying to find the perfect cup size and band fit.
 But there’s always something that’s just not quite right.
 You give up and go for a soft, stretchy sports bra.

 We’ve been there.
 And chances are, other women know the struggle of finding the perfect bra, too.
 To find out, we surveyed 1,000 American women to see if they think bras are comfortable and why they choose to wear them.